aashoo17/notes/src/linux/linux_command_line/fish/fish.md

 ```

 **Autoloading functions**
-Functions can be defined on the commandline or in a configuration file
+Functions can be defined on the command line or in a configuration file

 autoloading function advantages